Master of Arts in Classics

 Directed Reading in Classics and Culminating Experience Examination | ||

-Upon completion of course work, the student not writing a thesis must pass a comprehensive oral examination administered by a committee of at least two faculty members on a specified group of works in the student’s area of emphasis.
+Students who pursue this option will write a literature survey and pass a comprehensive oral examination administered by a committee of two faculty members on a specified list of topics in the student’s area of emphasis.

-A written and oral presentation of the thesis prospectus is required before the writing of the thesis.
-The student’s committee of at least two faculty members must approve the prospectus before the student files the Proposal for Culminating Experience Requirement form with the Graduate Division.
+The student may be permitted, as part of the advising process, to write a master's thesis.
+The student’s committee of two faculty members must approve the prospectus before the student files the Proposal for Culminating Experience Requirement form with the Graduate Division.